 I find the catalog of these learned mental tricks surprising and this does inform my ideas about what the underlying neural hardware does and does not do.

 An even more troubling case is humans that do not learn socialization when they are infants. (social plasticity period) Eastern Europe has orphanages where the children are never held or talked to as babies.
-These children grow up with a fully formed Antisocial Personality disorder.
+These children grow up with a fully formed Psychopath Personality disorder.
 Adoptions of these children can be very problematic.

 As a researcher in the AGI field, I spend considerable time thinking about the various mental defects and wonder if I would consider it a win to create a fully functional profoundly autistic AGI.

 Lera is fantastic and that TED talk is a very nice summary of Sapir-Whorf hypothesis.

 Another analogy can be made using programming languages: depending on the programming language you are using, you may have vastly different ways of perceiving and solving problems.
 For example Erlang programmers may think very differently from C programmers.